jplusplus/newsworthycharts/README.rst

   - Added support for generating webp images!
   - Upgraded pytest to support Python 3.10+
   - Fixed date locators to use thecorrect langauge/locale
+  - Added padding on top of title, to avoid cropping diactritics

 - 1.29.0